 Conditional Color Chart – Calculated Fields

-We will create a four part conditional color chart based on the data can be seen on the above picture.
-No, it is not a mistake, it is true that here only two can be seen but we indeed need four of them.
+We will create a four-part conditional color chart based on the data seen in the above picture.
+No, it is not a mistake.
+Only two can be seen here, but we need four of them.

-In column ‘Period’ we see those days results will be analyzed.
-The ‘Result’ column can mean income, expenditure or anything else we would like, the bottom line is that these are the daily values get compared to the average can be found in the ‘Target’ column.
+In column ‘Period,’ we see those days’ results will be analyzed.
+The ‘Result’ column can mean income, expenditure, or anything else we want.
+The bottom line is that these are the daily values compared to the average in the ‘Target’ column.

-There are two values can be placed in the ‘Below’ column; if Result < Target than the formula gives a #N/A value, and if Result > Target, than the column Result value will be displayed.
+Place two values in the ‘Below’ column; if Result < Target, then the formula gives a #N/A value, and if Result > Target, we will show the column value.

-Also two values can be placed in the ‘Above’ column based on the previous method the difference is only that the direction of the relation is opposite.
+Also, place two values in the ‘Above’ column based on the previous method.
+The difference is only that the direction of the relation is opposite.

 Conditional Color Chart – Multiple lines

-Finally the 4 columns are formed from which we will make the 1-1 line chart.
-You best imagine that at the columns containing the values #N/A the chart will be empty so we wouldn’t draw anything.
+Finally, the four columns are formed from which we will make the 1-1 line chart.
+You best imagine that the chart will be empty at the columns containing the values #N/A to draw anything.
 And this is what we need right now.

-On this picture you can see what components make up the final conditional color chart.
+In this picture, you can see what components make up the final conditional color chart.

-The ‘Result’ column’s values represented by grey color, the red and green markers (Series 1 and Series 2) was shaped by the values of ‘Below’ / ‘Above’ columns and ‘Series 4’ represents the average.
+The ‘Result’ column’s values are represented by grey color.
+The red and green markers (Series 1 and Series 2) were shaped by the values of ‘Below’ / ‘Above’ columns, and ‘Series 4’ represents the average.

-We hope you also liked today’ presentation, we have made a special Excel chart that can be very useful for us even in situations that appear hard.
-The Excel template made by conditional formatting related to this article can be downloaded here!
+We hope you also liked today’s presentation.
+We have made a unique Excel chart that can be very useful even in situations that appear hard.
+The template uses conditional formatting.
+You can download the practice file here!